 - the G4 (Germany, Bresil, Japan and India), hoping to get a permanent seat in the United Nations Security Council.

-- its telecommunication industry, which is now the world’s fastest growing and which surpassed the US in 2017 to become the second largest smartphone market in the world after China,
+- its IT industry, which is now the world’s fastest growing and which surpassed the US in 2017 to become the second largest smartphone market in the world after China,

 - its automotive industry, which is now the world’s second fastest growing,